Catherine O'Flynn

 Catherine O'Flynn (born 1970) is a British writer.
 She has published three novels for adults, and two for children as well as various articles and short stories.
-Her debut novel, What Was Lost, won the prestigious first novel prize at the Costa Book Awards in 2008.
+Her debut novel, What Was Lost, which won a number of book prizes including the prestigious first novel prize at the Costa Book Awards in 2008.
+The same year, she was also named Newcomer of the Year at the Galaxy British Book Awards.
+She went on to release the novel The News Where You Are in 2010 and Mr. Lynch's Holiday in 2013.